-- CDBG will support the rehabilitation of two hundred and twenty-four (224) housing units. - HOME will support one hundred and forty-three (143) housing units through homeowner/rental rehabilitation, new construction and down payment activities. - ESG will support two hundred and seventy-three (273) individuals with homelessness prevention assistance. - ESG-CV will support one hundred twenty (120) individuals with homelessness prevention assistance.
+- CDBG will support the rehabilitation of two hundred and twenty-four (224) housing units. - HOME will support one hundred and forty-three (143) housing units through homeowner/rental rehabilitation, new construction and down payment activities. - ESG will support two hundred and seventy-three (273) individuals with homelessness prevention assistance. - ESG-CV will support seven hundred fifty-three (753) households with homelessness prevention assistance. - CDBG-CV will support 150 households with Emergency Payments.